 All of you have had teachers.
 Some of them were great while some of them even greater.
-It’s the time to pay gratitude to them on Guru Purnima in 2016.
+It’s the time to pay gratitude to them on Guru Purnima.
 Let’s take a look at some of the legends of Guru Purnima that would give you a better understanding of the Guru-Shishya tradition.

 Since Guru Purnima is not only limited to Hindus, the festival has a number of legends associated with it.
 Let’s take a look at them: